mindplay-dk/funbox/README.md

-### `mindplay/funbox`
+# `mindplay/funbox`

-This package implements a simple IOC container.

-⚠ ***WARNING:** just a playful prototype at this stage!*

-For the moment, look at `test/test.php` to see how this approach works in practice.
+**[Pimple](https://github.com/silexphp/Pimple) for the PHP 8 era:**

+* IDE support, static type-checking, auto-completions.
+* Full container bootstrapping validation at startup.
+* Performance on par with that of Pimple.
+* Verbosity similar to Pimple, but more declarative.

+⚠ ***WARNING:** still under development.*

-This container was designed specifically for PHP 8 to leverage `fn` function expressions with [attributes](https://www.php.net/manual/en/language.attributes.overview.php) for configuration.
+This container was designed specifically for PHP 8.x to leverage `fn` function expressions with [attributes](https://www.php.net/manual/en/language.attributes.overview.php) for configuration.

-Compared with a more traditional IOC container, this approach is more verbose: no auto-wiring of any sort is possible.
-But it's also more explicit - every component has a defined function expression, which makes it possible to verify all dependencies up front, without actually loading any classes.
-While the use of function expressions enable an IDE or static analysis tool to verify and type-check all constructor calls.
+Compared with complex IOC containers, configuration is more verbose, but also more explicit - every component has a defined factory function, which makes it possible to validate all dependencies up front, without actually loading any classes.
+The use of function expressions enable an IDE or static analysis tool to verify and type-check all constructor calls.

-In terms of performance, a [preliminary benchmark](https://github.com/mindplay-dk/unbox/compare/php-8...funbox-benchmark) against [unbox](https://github.com/mindplay-dk/unbox) suggests a 20% overhead in time to bootstrap, but with component lookups at least twice as fast - overall performance is on par with Pimple.

 ## Usage

-Create a `Context` and register your components:
+Create a `Context` and bootstrap it:

 ```php
 $context = new Context();